 Active dogs are much more likely to be capable swimmers.
-I can imagine how much energy and endurance is required to stay afloat and moving for a long period of time.
+The amount of energy and endurance that it requires to stay afloat and moving for a long period of time is a lot.
 So, the more active, the better.

 Fortunately Corgis have plenty of stamina and wouldn’t mind getting an exciting and vigorous workout from time to time.
 Just don’t throw a lap dog, such as a Shih Tzu, into the water and expect the same results!